 After doing a Web search for water treatment suppliers, the founder contacted Evoqua, based on Evoqua’s depth of experience, support and capabilities.
 “We needed someone who could work within our startup business model and meet our aggressive construction schedule with a high quality solution.”

 Evoqua’s application engineering team in Houston and project management team from Oklahoma City met with the facility to analyze water quality and process requirements.
 A key challenge was the plant’s 16-point distribution loop, which would apply the source water to both ingredient and process applications.
-Evoqua contracted with local mechanical contracting firm to develop a comprehensive plan.
+Evoqua contracted with a local mechanical contracting firm to develop a comprehensive plan.

 To remove hardness and calcium, Evoqua’s solution included the Vantage® PTC Softener.
 The Vantage PTC Softener is a flexible, reliable and feature-rich system for softening feed water by filtering the water through a cation resin bed.